 The starting point for this project was the transformation process which take place under fast firing.
 “Because of the complex interplay between raw materials, processing routes and approaches and the kinetics of the firing process, porcelains represent some of the most complicated ceramic systems” (Carty and Senapati, 1998).

+This valuation of cultural artifacts, with consequent labour markets, is explored, as is the history of the Chinese porcelain manufacturing, which has undergone many changes over such a vast period of time, with distinct evolutionary stages.
 The term ‘porcelain heart’ refers to a clinical paper written about a patient with hypertension and thoracic pain.
 The conceptual image that acts as graphic score the for this soundscape, is based on an inverted diagram of porcelain compositions (Carty and Senapati, 1998) and not only serves as a compositional framework but also resembles (somewhat!) a heart.
 Triangular diagrams are often used to show the compositional ranges in minerals, so triangulation seemed apt for use, retaining conceptual integrity across the very three elements necessary for porcelain - clay, quartz and feldspar.
 “Because of their three-part composition of clay, feldspar, and quartz, porcelains are referred to as triaxial whitewares (Carty and Senapati, 1998).
+The incorporation of granular synthesis - a form of particle synthesis - into the recording, helps represent the material transformation that takes place in porcelain production.
+In cardiology, auscultation refers to skilled listening - and it is this central idea that ties together the disparate parts of the Porcelain Heart soundscape.
+More about this piece here (with references), but for brevity here's the text-annotated graphic score:

+Referring to this score, one can understand the piece better; English speech (representing quartz) decreases over time, as the firing process (granular synthesis) changes the composition of the raw materials.
+However crystals of quartz (labour - represented by quotes from the porcelain factory workers in Boyd Gillette’s research) remain, affecting the strength of the end product.
+This double entendre refers to both strength of the industry, as well as to porcelain itself.
+Meanwhile reverberation is used to a decreasing extent on the tracks containing water (reverberation being ‘wet’ in the common sound recording lexicon, and water decreasing over time in porcelain firing).
 Tracks containing fire are heavily processed using granular synthesis, to impact their opacity.
 Changes to timbre (representing clay) are made to the factory worker quotes, partly for practical reasons (other recorded speech was conceptually tied to the other core materials of quartz and feldspar, and had been processed through granular synthesis where this stream of speech had not been effected) and partly for conceptual reasons (there were historic and cultural reasons for varying clay content and thus colour in porcelain production).
+Finally Mandarin speech (representing feldspar) is processing through granular synthesis to varying degrees over time.
+This reflects feldspar’s value as a flux in the production of porcelain.

 Flamecho